List of New Avengers members

-The New Avengers is a team originally formed due to a mass break-out at the super villain prison The Raft.
-The team then became a splinter group of Avengers that chose not to comply with federal superhuman registration, as opposed to the government-sanctioned team gathered in Mighty Avengers, which itself was supplanted by a different government-sanctioned team in the series Dark Avengers.
-The team was reformed in June 2010 as part of the "Heroic Age" story line.
+The New Avengers is a team originally formed due to a mass breakout at the super villain prison, the Raft.
+The team then became a splinter group of Avengers that chose not to comply with federal superhuman registration, as opposed to the government-sanctioned team gathered in The Mighty Avengers, which itself was supplanted by a different government-sanctioned team in the series Dark Avengers.
+The team was reformed in June 2010 as part of the "Heroic Age" storyline.